openhwgroup/openhwfoundation.org/README.md

 # openhwfoundation.org

+---
+**NOTE**

+This Hugo codebase was migrated to [Eclipse GitLab](https://gitlab.eclipse.org/eclipsefdn/software-dev/websites/openhwfoundation-org) on August 28, 2026, and archived after the website was migrated to WordPress.

+You can [report issues with the website](https://gitlab.eclipse.org/eclipsefdn/software-dev/websites/openhwfoundation-org/-/work_items) in the Eclipse GitLab repository.

+---

 The [openhwfoundation.org](https://openhwfoundation.org) website is generated with [Hugo](https://gohugo.io/documentation/).

 OpenHW Group is a not-for-profit, global organization driven by its members and individual contributors where hardware and software designers collaborate in the development of open-source cores, related IP, tools and software.
 OpenHW provides an infrastructure for hosting high quality open-source HW developments in line with industry best practices.